 Mumbai pav bhaji is an extremely popular Indian street food.
 Made with mixed vegetables, onions, tomatoes and spices and served with buttered dinner rolls, it is out-of-this world delish and totally addictive!

-Put the cauliflower, peas, potatoes and carrot along with 2 cups water in a pressure cooker.
-Turn the heat on high and cook until 2 whistles.
-Take off the heat and let the steam release naturally.
-Open the cooker and mash the vegetables lightly with a fork.
+Put the cauliflower, peas, potatoes and carrot in a saucepan along with 3 cups of water.
+Cook until the veggies are very soft and most of the liquid has been absorbed.
+Remove the saucepan from the hob and let it cool down a bit.
+Mash the vegetables lightly with a fork.
 Don’t throw away the excess water, if any.

-Put 4 tbsp butter and 2 tbsp oil in a pan and heat it.
+Put the butter in a pan and heat it.
 When the butter melts, add the onion and fry until translucent.